adoyle/2015sts035/readme.md

 # Projector drivers for STS.035 rings

+## DRAFT - this is a work in progress...

 ## Overview
 There are 3 projectors, one each for the top, left, and right sides of the ring.
 Each projector is meant to show an image so that together the ring has a particular year's design projected on it.